evronylab/NanoSeqTools/README.md

 # **NanoSeqTools**

-This R package contains functions for NanoSeq data analysis.
-For more information regarding NanoSeq output files, refer to the "output" section in the [NanoSeq GitHub](https://github.com/cancerit/NanoSeq).
+This R package contains functions for analysis of NanoSeq data that was processed with the standard [NanoSeq pipeline](https://github.com/cancerit/NanoSeq).

 ### Outline
 - [Prerequisites](#prerequisites)